littlstar/s3-lambda/README.md

 ```

 **S3renity.encode(encoding)**
-Otional, default = 'utf8'
+Otional
-Tells S3renity what encoding to use when calling `toString()` on the S3 object body.
-Alternatively, you can use `S3renity.transform` to do something else with the file.
+Tells S3renity what encoding to use when calling `toString()` on the S3 object body (default is 'utf8').
+Alternatively, you can use `S3renity.transform` to do something else to load the file.
 ```javascript
 s3renity
   .context('s3://<bucket>/path/to/dir/')